jared7129/tick_tack_toe_app/README.md

 1. To use the django app and login to view the history of games, do the following

 ```
+( Make sure you have python 3 installed and pip)
 a.Make sure you have a django environment setup along with sql

 b.
 Clone the file : https://github.com/jared7129/tick_tack_toe_app.git